The Food Rescue Partnership elected board members in August 2015 to oversee the continued efforts and mission of the FRP.

 Christina McDonough is the Community Transformation Consultant at the Scott County Health Department and has been involved with the Food Rescue Partnership since it’s onset in 2013.
 The Scott County Health Department collected data on 124 food system indicators and was the leading organization to assist the original workgroup of stakeholders in narrowing the focus to the % of food waste (industrial/commercial) food system indicator and developing a community improvement action plan.
 Christina’s position grants her the ability to remain highly involved in the Quad Cities first ever, Food Rescue Partnership.
 Christina earned her Bachelors in Health Promotion from the University of Northern Iowa and is a Certified Health Education Specialist.

-Mike Miller is the Executive Director of the River Bend Foodbank, the largest hunger-relief organization in the Quad Cities.
+Mike Miller is the President & CEO of the River Bend Foodbank, the largest hunger-relief organization in the Quad Cities.
 River Bend’s mission is to lead the community-wide effort to end hunger in eastern Iowa and western Illinois, which is perfectly aligned with the Food Rescue Partnership.
-Last year the Foodbank distributed over 10 million meals through a network of 300 partner agencies across the 22 counties they serve, with a vision of more than doubling that number over the next ten years.
+The Foodbank distributes over 12 million meals annually through a network of 300 partner agencies across the 22 counties they serve, with a vision of more than doubling that number over the next ten years to meet the entire need.
 Mike holds degrees in computer and electrical engineering and an MBA from Purdue University.
-He serves on the Illinois Commission to End Hunger and is the Vice President of the Iowa Food Bank Association, Treasurer of Feeding Illinois, and a Board Member of the Student Hunger Drive.
+He serves on the Illinois Commission to End Hunger and is the Chair of the Iowa Food Bank Association, Secretary of Feeding Illinois, and a Board Member of the Student Hunger Drive.

 Past Board Members

 Lindsey Adams, Outback Steakhouse – Vice-Chair (2015-2016) – Read Inaugural Member in Food Rescue: Outback Steakhouse to learn more about Lindsey’s food rescue efforts.